 Please keep it on the grill for a few more minutes and then serve the hot stuff.

-A fully detailed recipe of beef brisket is available here.
+A fully detailed recipe for beef brisket is available here.
 All you need is a little extra time and follow the following instructions specially written here.
-You will get a tasteful beef smoked using a random smoker.
+You will get tasteful beef smoked using a random smoker.